 This three week stay in Florence is a great opportunity to explore the art and culture of the city.
 Smithsonian did an excellent job of accomplishing this with a variety of experiences, excursions, great guides, good accommodations, friendly travel companions, and a memorable experience to treasure.

-- Nancy R.
+- Nancy, R.

-2024 Itinerary
+Itinerary

-Day 1 & Day 2— Depart the U.S. and arrive in Florence
+Day 1 & 2— Depart the U.S. and arrive in Florence

-Upon arrival at Florence’s Peretola Airport, and after clearing brief immigration and customs formalities, you’ll be met and assisted with transfer to the PopArtment, your home-away-from-home apartment-hotel close to central Florence.
-Once at the hotel, each guest will receive a customized welcome package containing general information about Florence, as well as a map of the city.
-Your Smithsonian Journeys Resident Director will be with you in residence throughout your stay to handle all program logistics and will be available daily to assist with personal sightseeing arrangements, dinner reservations, shopping suggestions, and any other assistance you may require.
-Gather this evening for a welcome reception followed by dinner at the hotel.
+Depart the U.S. on an overnight flight to Florence and transfer to your home-away-from-home, an apartment-hotel close to the city center.
+Transfer time from the airport to the aparthotel will be approximately 25 minutes.
+Upon arrival, each traveler will receive a customized welcome package containing general information about the area as well as a map of the region.
+Your Smithsonian Journeys Resident Director will be in residence and available this afternoon and throughout the program to help with personal sightseeing arrangements, restaurants reservations, shopping suggestions, and any other assistance you may require.
+This evening, gather with fellow travelers for a welcome reception followed by dinner at the hotel.
 (R,D)

 Day 3 — Florence

-A full breakfast is served this morning at the hotel.
-Afterward, join fellow travelers for an informative welcome briefing.
-Later, set-out on a tram and walking tour led by an expert Florentine guide.
-Your tour takes you through the neighborhood around the hotel to the famous Cathedral of Santa Maria del Fiore, whose red dome is an iconic symbol of Florence, continue on and marvel at the bronze doors of the Baptistery of John.
-Walk along the Ponte Vecchio, the incredible bridge over the Arno River known for its gold and jewelry shops.
-Visit the Piazza Della Signoria, the political and historic heart of the city, and admire the stately Palazzo Vecchio and a precise copy of Michelangelo’s David.
+Afterward, set out on a tram and walking tour led by a Florentine guide.
+Your tour takes you through the neighborhood around the hotel to the famous Cathedral of Santa Maria del Fiore, commonly called the Doumo, whose red dome is an iconic symbol of Florence.
+Marvel at the Baptistery of St. John, dating from 1059 and one of the oldest buildings in Florence.
+Then stroll between gold and jewelry shops along the Ponte Vecchio, a bridge over the Arno River built as a secret passage for the Medici family.
+In the Piazza Della Signoria, the political and historic heart of the city, admire the stately Palazzo Vecchio and a precise copy of Michelangelo’s David.

-After seeing the sights, stop for lunch in a popular local trattoria.
 Later this afternoon, get together in the Smithsonian Journeys Travelers Corner to enjoy new friends and lively conversation.
 (B,L)

 Day 4 — Florence